reza-rahim/test-change/test.md

 ### Logging
 All Docker containers are configured to use [rsyslog driver](https://docs.docker.com/engine/admin/logging/overview/).
 Each container goes goes to

    `/var/log/docker/<app_name>/docker.log`.

-Each local rsyslog is set up forward the local Docker log central rsyslog server for `log aggregation`.
+Each local rsyslog is set up to forward the local Docker log to central rsyslog server for `log aggregation`.
 For this application `node1` is set to be the cental log server.
 Centralized log could be found:

    `/var/log/remote/`

 For prodcution system, log could be aggregated using [ELK Stack](https://www.elastic.co/)